-- 8. Be in regular contact with the Superintendent to maintain a working knowledge of current issues and events. - Convey directly to the Superintendent such concerns as are related to him/her by trustees, parents, students or employees which may affect the administration of the District. - 10.
-Manage the CEO contract on the Board's behalf by bringing any relevant matters to the Board's attention in a timely manner. - 11.
+- 4.6 Submit motions or other proposals to the final decision of the meeting by a formal show of hands. - 4.7 Extend hospitality to trustees, officials of the Board, the media and members of the public. - 5.
+Keep informed of significant developments within the District. - 6.
+Assist with the Board's orientation program for new trustees. - 7.
+Keep the Board and Superintendent informed in a timely manner of all matters coming to his/her attention that might affect the District. - 8.
+Be in regular contact with all Trustees and the Superintendent to maintain a working knowledge of current issues and events. - 9.
+Convey directly to the Superintendent such concerns as are related to him/her by trustees, parents, students or employees, which may affect the administration of the District. - 10.
+Manage the Superintendent/CEO contract on the Board's behalf by bringing any relevant matters to the Board's attention in a timely manner. - 11.
 Bring to the Board all matters requiring a corporate decision of the Board. - 12.
 Act as ex-officio non-voting member of all committees appointed by the Board. - 13.
 Act as a signing officer for the District. - 14.
 Represent the Board, or arrange alternative representation, at official meetings or other public functions. - 15.
-Ensure that inappropriate trustee behavior is addressed by the chair or taken to the Board for resolution. - 16.
+Ensure that inappropriate trustee behaviour is addressed by the chair or taken to the Board for resolution. - 16.
 Ensure the Board engages in regular assessments of its effectiveness as a Board.